 - marine mammals;

-- sea turtles;
+- sea turtles:

-- fish:
+- fish;

-- benthic communities:
+- benthic communities; and

-- archaeological resources; and
+- archaeological resources

-- other users (i.e., military).

-The use of an active acoustic sound source (airgun) is potentially the most disruptive impact for a freeswimming individual or groups of marine mammals, turtles, and fish if they are in proximity to the airgun in operation.
+The use of an active acoustic sound source (airgun) is potentially the most disruptive impact for a free-swimming individual or groups of marine mammals, turtles, and fish if they are in proximity to the airgun in operation.
 The effect of an active acoustic sound source is weighted most heavily out of all other potential impacting factors.
 Individual animals are vulnerable to injury if hit by the survey vessel from the proposed action.
 Conditions of approval include the monitoring of an exclusion zone by trained protected species observers and activation of survey shutdown requirements when mammals are observed: (1) within the exclusion zone or in proximity to an active acoustic sound source or (2) near the vessel.
 The application of passive acoustic monitoring, a visually/acoustically monitored exclusion zone, shutdown criteria, and vessel avoidance are designed to remove the possibility that animals and an operating airgun are located in the same place at the same time.
 Groups or individuals are therefore not unduly affected by underwater noise, or exposed to being hit by the survey vessel.
-Impact significance levels are explained in Chapter 3.1 of this Revised SEA.
-Impacts from the proposed activities to marine mammals, sea turtles, fish, benthic resources, archaeological resources, and other users have been mitigated to negligible.
+Impact significance levels are explained in Chapter 3.1 of this SEA.
+Impacts from the proposed activities to marine mammals, sea turtles, fish, benthic resources, and archaeological resources have been mitigated to negligible.

-Our evaluation in this Revised SEA has selected Alternative 3 and serves as the basis for approving the proposed action.
+Our evaluation in this SEA has selected Alternative 3 and serves as the basis for approving the proposed action.
 BOEM concludes that no significant impacts are expected to occur to any affected resources by allowing the proposed activities to proceed, provided that the specific conditions of approval and monitoring measures identified below are met by the operator.